wavejumper/rehook-dom/README.md

 This is not the case for `rehook-dom` at all!
 The best library is no library at all :)

 The render fn is passed in as a argument to the component, so it can be overloaded.
-You can even write your own `bootstrap` fn, that defines how to render components!
+You can even write your own `bootstrap` fn that defines how to render components!

 #### react-dom and react-native support